-The Parent Company and two subsidiaries have their fiscal domicile in Sweden, where the tax rate for the 2015/16 financial year is 22 % compared to 22 % for the financial years 2014/2015 and 2013/2014.
-In addition, a subsidiary has its fiscal domicile in the USA.
+The Parent Company and two subsidiaries have their fiscal domicile in Sweden, where the tax rate for the financial year ending April 30, 2017 is 22 % compared to 22 % for the financial years ending April 30, 2016 and 2015 respectively.
+In addition, a subsidiary has its fiscal domicile in the USA and one in Hong Kong.